TSI-Projects/web-dev-tools-project/README.md

 bun install
 ```

-It will automatically install all necessary dependencies.
-You can then either run [development server](#development-server) or [bundle/build](#production) the production server.
+This command will install all the required dependencies for the frontend portion of the application.
+You can then either run [development](#development) server or [build](#production) the production server.

 ## Development

-Start the development server on `http://localhost:3000`:
+To start the development server and work on your frontend code, run the following command:

 ```bash
 # npm